DavidFuentelsazRodriguez/RecetAI-Mercadona/README.md

 **RecetAI Mercadona** solves the "what's for dinner" problem by aligning AI creativity with supermarket reality.
 Unlike other generic generators, this system ensures that:
 1. The ingredients actually exist at Mercadona (thanks to FatSecret scraping).
+2.  **Ingredients are found by meaning, not just text:** It understands that "Oats" matches "Porridge" using vector embeddings.
-2. Nutritional values (calories, macros) are real mathematical calculations, not AI hallucinations.
+3. Nutritional values (calories, macros) are real mathematical calculations, not AI hallucinations.
-3. The recipes strictly comply with diets (Keto, Vegan, High-Protein, etc.).
+4. The recipes strictly comply with diets (Keto, Vegan, High-Protein, etc.).

 ---